Takashiidobe/notes/src/books/designing-data-intensive-applications/storage-and-retrieval.md

 You can index columns at a time, like for geospatial data.
 (PostGIS with a GIST (QuadTree or R-Tree) index)).

-Here\'s an example of a 2D query:
+Here's an example of a 2D query:

 ```sql
 SELECT *